Malcolm Milne

 Malcolm Milne (born 9 November 1948) is a former World Cup alpine ski racer from Australia.
 Some sources give his birth date as 5 November 1948.

 Born Beechworth, Victoria, and raised on the family tobacco farm in Myrtleford, Milne competed in his first Olympics in 1968 at Grenoble, France.
-In an era dominated by Jean-Claude Killy, he finished 24th of eighty-six starters, with a time only 5.51 seconds behind Killy.
+In an era dominated by Jean-Claude Killy, he finished 24th of 86 starters, with a time only 5.51 seconds behind Killy.
 This was by far the best Australian skiing result in any Games to that point.

 In December 1969 at Val-d'Isère, Milne became the first Australian skier to win a World Cup event.
-It was also the first podium by a racer from the southern hemisphere.
+It was also the first podium by an alpine racer from the Southern Hemisphere.
 It also made Milne the first non-European to win a men's World Cup downhill, a feat that is often attributed by Canadians to Ken Read, who won his first on the same course six years later in December 1975.
 Two months later, Milne captured the bronze medal in the downhill at the World Championships at Val Gardena, Italy, which also counted as a World Cup podium.